MILHAUD: La cheminée du roi René for Wind Quintet, Op. 205

 Suite for Wind Quintet, Op.
 205

-performed by the Berlin Chamber Consort
+Performed by the Berlin Chamber Consort

-A concert recording from the German UNESCO
+A live recording from the German UNESCO

 World Heritage Site Maulbronn Monastery

 a cheminée du roi René (The Stroll of King René), Op.
 205, is a suite in seven movements for wind quintet, composed in 1939 by the French composer Darius Milhaud.
 It is written for flute, oboe, clarinet, horn and bassoon.

 The suite is an adaptation of the music that the composer wrote for Raymond Bernard's 1939 film Cavalcade d'amour.
 It was first performed in 1941 at Mills College, California.
 The screenplay by Jean Anouilh and Jean Aurenche is set in the court of René I in the fifteenth century and includes three love stories with incidental music by the composers Milhaud, Honegger and Désormière.

 When Milhaud finished the piece in 1941, he sent the original score as a gift to a composer he always admired: Charles Koechlin, knowing his passion for the Medieval Music.
 He got an immediate answer saying: "I didn't accept last year the National Order of the Legion of Honor, but I will accept this wonderful present with great pleasure."